Quantcast

 • Start with a wheelbarrow of apple drops (fallen apples).
 You need a good amount of apples to make cider.
 Approximately 30 to 40 apples will yield one gallon of cider.

 • The apples need to be as ripe as possible.
-It’s fine to use less-than-perfect apples on the ground at any orchard or old apple farm.
+It’s OK to use less-than-perfect apples on the ground at any orchard or old apple farm.
 Discard any rotten ones, though.
-Spoiled apples cause the juice to ferment too rapidly.
+Spoiled or rotten apples cause the juice to ferment too rapidly.
+(You know they say… one bad apple ruins the bunch!)

 • Blast the apples with a hose to wash them off.